hailingfang/ribo-seq-workflow/README.md

 5. Perform the same operation for the high-dose data.

 ## Citations
-Tong Lu. et al. Double-stranded RNA triggers a distinct innate immune response in the early embryo. (under review)
+Tong Lu. et al. Double-stranded RNA triggers a distinct innate immune response in the early embryo. (under submission)